TempestNetworks/zephyr-rp-docs/pages/gangs/dress-code.md

 Your crew should be seen, recognised, and respected — make sure you look the part.

-Under no circumstances are you to wear other gangs clothing unless you have roleplayed taking a piece during escolation and beef.
-Collapse

 Your crew should be **seen, recognised, and respected** — make sure you look the part.

 ***
-### Under no circumstances are you to wear other gangs clothing unless you have roleplayed taking a piece during escolation and beef.
+### Under no circumstances are you to wear other gangs clothing In Hostile